strawstack/ManyTiles/README.md

 # ManyTiles

 The **ManyTiles framework** makes it easy to create an interactive web-based 2D tile project. **ManyTiles**, at its core, is a 2D grid of tiles onto which an `agent` is rendered.
 The `agent` can move in four directions around the grid to explore tiles.
-Tiles can be configured prevent movement or trigger *events* which hook into arbitrary user code to modify the state of the project.
+Tiles can be configured to prevent movement or trigger *events*, which hook into arbitrary user code to modify the state of the project.

 # Use Cases